 John R. Heilbrunn, Ph.D.
 (University of California, Los Angeles: Political Science) specializes in sub-Saharan Africa.
 His research includes work on oil exporters in Africa, African development, corruption and development, and the political economy of natural resources.
 In addition, Mr. Heilbrunn is a Research Associate of the L'Afrique dans le Monde (LAM) Center at SciencesPo-Bordeaux.
 He has professional experience in over 40 countries in four regions of the world.
 In addition, Mr. Heilbrunn is a consultant to World Bank and he has consulted for the United Nations Economic Commission for Africa, the OSCE, the United States Department of State, and a number of bilateral development agencies.
 He is a native speaker of English and fluent in French.

-Derrick Hudson, Assistant Professor (Profile)
+Derrick Hudson, Assistant Professor and Director of the MIPER Program (Profile)

 Stratton Hall 329 • 303.273.3585 • firstname.lastname@example.org

 Derrick Hudson, Ph.D.
 (University of Denver: International Relations) specializes in sub-Saharan Africa.
 His expertise is in African politics, religion and politics, and the role of truth commissions in Africa.
 Dr. Hudson also brings a comparative political economic perspective to the program.
 He is developing expertise in natural resources and politics in Africa, especially oil, mining, and water issues.
 His current research explores the transition processes of the new state of southern Sudan.

 James V. Jesudason, Ph.D.
 (Harvard University: Sociology) specializes in Asia.
 A native of Malaysia, Dr. Jesudason taught at the National University of Singapore for twelve years and is a recognized specialist on ethnicity and development in Malaysia and Southeast Asia.
 Languages in addition to English: Bahasa Malaysia and Tamil.